 The major problem with sequence stratigraphy is that the definition, terminology and interpretation of the surfaces of sequence stratigraphy is complex and sometimes contentious.
 In an attempt to circumnavigate this, the site places a heavy dependence on the explanation of terminology linked pop-up boxes so as to clarify the understanding and use of this discipline of stratigraphy.

-sequence stratigraphic interpretative analysis thus involves identifying the subdividing surfaces enveloping discrete sediment body geometries of the sedimentary section.
-The interpreter then conceptually reverses the order of deposition by back-stripping the geometries from oldest to youngest and then reassembles these in order of accumulation, using as a template the subdividing surfaces, lithofacies geometry, and fauna to interpret the evolving character of depositional setting.
+Sequence stratigraphic interpretative analysis thus involves identifying the subdividing surfaces enveloping the geometries of discrete contemporaneous sediment bodies of the sedimentary section.
+The interpreter then conceptually reverses the order of deposition by back-stripping the contemporaneous geometries from oldest to youngest and then reassembles these in order of accumulation, using as a template the subdividing surfaces, lithofacies geometry, and fauna to interpret the evolving character of depositional setting.
 The reassembly tracks the evolution of the sedimentary system, its hydrodynamic setting, and accommodation (see Basin Clastic Sequence Hierachies for such a reassembly).

 As these sediments are reassembled, the genetic character of the sequences, systems tracts, parasequences, and beds will be seen as products of changes in accommodation.
 A limit to this analytical strategy is often the extent of ones understanding of the inferred depositional setting.
 The advantage of the strategy is it considers new questions, leading to more realistic interpretations and enhanced predictions of lithofacies heterogeneity's.
 Thus the sequence stratigraphic framework is used to analyze and explain how sedimentary rocks acquire their layered character, lithology, texture, faunal associations and other properties.
 These properties in turn can be used to explain how the mechanisms of sediment accumulation, erosion and inter-related processes produced the current configuration of these rocks.